ebezzam/snips-skill-mental-calculation/README.md

     ```bash
     $ scp assistant_proj_o8AM7O4ormk.zip pi@<pi-name>.local:~
     ```
-2. SSH into your board:
+2. SSH into your board.
+Default password is `raspberry`:
     ```bash
     $ ssh pi@<pi-name>.local
     ```
-    **From now on, the specified commands are to be ran on the Raspberry Pi.**
+    **From now on, the specified commands should be executed on the Raspberry Pi.**
 3. Delete the previous assistant if there is one.
     ```bash
     $ sudo rm -rf /usr/share/snips/assistant/